 Concerns, complaints or grievances related to animal welfare associated issues at the University of Tasmania

-The Responsible Conduct of Research (PDF 67.8KB) and the Research Ethics policies (PDF 163.9KB) of the University of Tasmania set out basic requirements for animal use at UTAS and establish the requirements for UTAS personnel to comply with the Australian Code for the Responsible Conduct of Research, the Australian code for the care and use of animals for scientific purposes and associated State & Federal legislation, such as the Animal Welfare Act of Tasmania.
+The Responsible Conduct of Research Policy (PDF 67.8KB) of the University of Tasmania set out basic requirements for animal use at UTAS and establish the requirements for UTAS personnel to comply with the Australian Code for the Responsible Conduct of Research, the Australian code for the care and use of animals for scientific purposes and associated State & Federal legislation, such as the Animal Welfare Act of Tasmania.

 From time to time, concerns may be raised relating to an aspect of animal care or use at the University of Tasmania or to the decisions taken by the UTAS Animal Ethics Committee.
 Concerns should be raised in good faith and should relate to the regulatory or legislative framework under which animal use is approved and conducted at UTAS.